nats-io/nats-architecture-and-design/adr/ADR-43.md

  * The `SubjectDeleteMarkers` setting may not be set on a Mirror Stream.
  * The `SubjectDeleteMarkers` setting requires `AllowMsgTTL` and must error when not set.
  * The `SubjectDeleteMarkerTTL` may only be set when `SubjectDeleteMarkers` is set.
- * When `SubjectDeleteMarkerTTL` is unset the server will use `15m` as the default and will not update the supplied configuration, future info requests will show the setting blank.
-This will have the effect of updating already deployed Streams should we change the default.
+ * When `SubjectDeleteMarkerTTL` is unset the server will use `15m` as the default and will update the supplied configuration.
+ * When `SubjectDeleteMarkerTTL` is not given with `SubjectDeleteMarkers` set in Pedantic mode no default will be set and the request will fail.
  * When  `AllowMsgTTL` or `SubjectDeleteMarkers` are set the Stream should require API level `1`.